Monikova/Earth-treasure-vaul/README.md

   - route guard on register and login (logged in users cannot access register and login);
   - add route guard on logout and create;
   - add route guard on like and delete;
   - add route guard on edit get and post actions;
+12. Validation and Error Handling
+  - login and register validation;
+  - stone model / create stone validations;